iterative/dvc.org/content/docs/command-reference/add.md

   among the `targets`, this option is ignored.
 For each file found, a new `.dvc` file is created using the process described in this command's description.

 - `--no-commit` - do not save outputs to cache.
-A `.dvc` file is created and an entry is added to `.dvc/tmp/state`, while nothing is added to the cache.
-  (`dvc status` will report that the file is `not in cache`.)
+A `.dvc` file is created, while nothing is added to the cache. (`dvc status` will report that the file is `not in cache`.)
 Use `dvc commit` when ready to commit outputs with DVC.
 This is analogous to using `git add` before `git commit`.

 - `--file <filename>` - specify name of the `.dvc` file it generates.
 This option works only if there is a single target.
 By default the name of the